 In response to this outmigration and funding scarcity to keep the school system running, Puerto Rico announced they would be closing 283 schools due to enrollment drops.
-Puerto Rico's Department of Education announced there were 38,700 less students since May 2017 and about 50% of schools are only utilizing 60% of their capacity.136 Some of the short-term effects can be quantified in teachers having to find alternate schools and logistics around transporting students to open schools predominantly around the areas of San Juan, Ponce, Mayagüez and Aguadilla.137
+Puerto Rico's Department of Education announced there were 38,700 less students since May 2017 and about 50% of schools are only utilizing 60% of their capacity.132 Some of the short-term effects can be quantified in teachers having to find alternate schools and logistics around transporting students to open schools predominantly around the areas of San Juan, Ponce, Mayagüez and Aguadilla.133

-Data from the US Department of Labor indicates that in the two-month period after the impact of the hurricanes there was a significant spike in the number of initial unemployment insurance claims.
-In 2016 the average number of unemployment insurance claims from October through December 2016 averaged 1,612; comparatively in October 2017 through December 2017 shows an average 4,993 unemployment insurance claims.
-This spike in number show there will be a greater need for public services to help those without work post-María.
-Creating social safety nets with services such as workforce training, accessibility to capital to stimulate entrepreneurship and counseling services can play a role in providing areas for overall economic development.
+Data from the US Department of Labor indicates that, in the two-month period after the impact of the hurricanes, there was a significant spike in the number of initial unemployment insurance claims.
+In 2016 the average number of unemployment insurance claims from October through December 2016 averaged 1,612; comparatively in October 2017 through December 2017 shows an average of 4,993 unemployment insurance claims.
+This spike in number shows a greater need for public services to help those without work post-María.
+Creating social safety nets with services such as workforce training, accessibility to capital to stimulate entrepreneurship and counseling services can facilitate areas for overall economic development.